pablodecm/paper-inferno/paper/paper.md

 Because the relation between the parameters of the model and the data is only available via forward simulation, most likelihood-free inference algorithms tend to be computationally expensive due to the need of repeated simulations to cover the parameter space.
-Furthermore, when data are high-dimensional, likelihood-free inference can rapidly become inefficient, so low-dimensional summary statistics
+When when data are high-dimensional, likelihood-free inference can rapidly become inefficient, so low-dimensional summary statistics
 $\boldsymbol{s}(D)$ are used instead of the raw data for tractability.
-The choice of summary statistics for such cases becomes of the utmost importance, given that naive choices might cause loss of relevant information and a corresponding degradation of the power of resulting statistical inference.
+The choice of summary statistics for such cases becomes critical, given that naive choices might cause loss of relevant information and a corresponding degradation of the power of resulting statistical inference.